dianeujeneza/github-search/README.md

 ## Behavior Driven Development(BDD)
 *It takes user's inputs informations then gives them what they requested

-*INPUTS: github username or github repository
+*INPUTS: github username or github repository names.

 *OUTPUTS:users will get needed informations according to their inputs.
 ## Known Bugs